Protect your Android against malware and other threats with Avast One

 Clearing your device of problematic apps and extensions can’t hurt, but these countermeasures won’t work for all viruses.
 Short of a total factory reset, there’s only one surefire way to scan your computer and eliminate a viral infection: using a malware removal tool for your Mac.

 Figuring out how to fix viruses on your Mac can be an incredibly time-consuming process.
 Instead, take advantage of a free Mac virus cleaner.
-Some malware requires an expert’s touch, and you’ll find the Mac virus help you need with Avast Security for Mac.
+Some malware requires an expert’s touch, and you’ll find the Mac virus help you need with Avast One.
 It’s the easiest, fastest, and most effective solution for complete virus removal.